vukadinlaza/allocations-platform-2023/README.md

 #### Lib
 Libraries is located in the `lib` directory.
 These are the helper functions for the application, and datasources for re-use across different modules.
+`supabase.ts` is the datasource for the Supabase database.
+You can install the supabase cli locally and run `supabase gen types typescript --project-id [ProjectID] > lib/database.types.ts` to generate the types for the database.

 ### Pages & Routing
 The application uses the Next.js "app" routing system.